Paint Your Own Snowdog Workshops, Saturday 12 November

 Last week Dominic Blanchard, aged 15 from Durham, and his dad, Kevin, were lucky enough to fly with Santa, thanks to aviation charity fly2help and Thomas Cook Children’s Charity.

-Kevin told us more about the day: “There’s only one night a...
+Kevin told us more about the day: “There’s only one night a y...
 Read More

 Christmas is a very special time for most and here at St Oswald’s, staff and volunteers pull out all the stops to make sure patients, children and families have a thoroughly enjoyable time.

 Our Inpatient Ward Manager, Val Forster, has been speaking about what it's like to work at St Oswald's on Christmas Day.
-It's Val's 21st Christmas working o...
+It's Val's 21st Christmas working on...
 Read More

 It's been a busy day at the Hospice as we've had lots of lovely visitors spreading festive cheer!